publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule9027.md

         (3) Time for filing; civil action initiated after commencement of the case under the Code.
 If a claim or cause of action is asserted in another court after the commencement of a case under the Code, a notice of removal may be filed with the clerk only within the shorter of (A) 30 days after receipt, through service or otherwise, of a copy of the initial pleading setting forth the claim or cause of action sought to be removed, or (B) 30 days after receipt of the summons if the initial pleading has been filed with the court but not served with the summons.

+    (b)  __Notice__  __.__

-    (b) __Notice.
-Promptly after filing the notice of removal, the party filing the notice shall serve a copy of it on all parties to the removed claim or cause of action.__
+     Promptly after filing the notice of removal, the party filing the notice shall serve a copy of it on all parties to the removed claim or cause of action.

-    (c) __Filing in Non-Bankruptcy Court.
+    (c)  __Filing in Non-Bankruptcy Court__  __.__

      Promptly after filing the notice of removal, the party filing the notice shall file a copy of it with the clerk of the court from which the claim or cause of action is removed.
 Removal of the claim or cause of action is effected on such filing of a copy of the notice of removal.
-The parties shall proceed no further in that court unless and until the claim or cause of action is remanded.__
+The parties shall proceed no further in that court unless and until the claim or cause of action is remanded.

+    (d)  __Remand__  __.__

-    (d) __Remand.
-A motion for remand of the removed claim or cause of action shall be governed by Rule 9014 and served on the parties to the removed claim or cause of action.__
+     A motion for remand of the removed claim or cause of action shall be governed by Rule 9014 and served on the parties to the removed claim or cause of action.

-    (e) __Procedure After Removal.__
+    (e)  __Procedure After Removal__  __.__

         (1) After removal of a claim or cause of action to a district court the district court or, if the case under the Code has been referred to a bankruptcy judge of the district, the bankruptcy judge, may issue all necessary orders and process to bring before it all proper parties whether served by process issued by the court from which the claim or cause of action was removed or otherwise.